liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 After running the report, select the report to download the data.
 In the report:

 - The site with the most number of items/groups shared with EEEU appears first and the report includes up to 1 million such sites.
-- Other site related information such as the primary admin, admin's email address, site template, privacy, sensitivity label etc.
+- Other site related information such as the primary admin, admin's email address, site template, privacy, sensitivity label, etc.

 ## Limitations or known issues